BC Mental Health and Substance Use Services is committed to trauma-informed practice and supports the cultural change required to implement it.

 - To empower staff and clients by recognizing their strengths and fostering resilience.

-- To increase capacity amongst BCMHSUS mental health practitioners to better serve people impacted by violence and trauma and thereby improve outcomes for patients, clients and families.
+- To increase capacity among our mental health practitioners to better serve people impacted by violence and trauma and thereby improve outcomes for patients, clients and families.

 - The Burnaby Centre for Mental Health and Addiction has also undertaken significant work to implement trauma-informed practice in its programs and can provide mentorship for further implementation across the organization.

-- In May 2013 the BC Ministry of Health released the Trauma-Informed Practice Guide for BC, providing overarching guidance for implementation in British Columbia.
+- In May 2013, B.C.'s Ministry of Health released the Trauma-Informed Practice Guide for BC, providing overarching guidance for implementation in the province.

-- Forensic Psychiatric Services is actively implementing principles to successfully reduce seclusion rates and is also developing a risk assessment.
+- Forensic Psychiatric Services is reducing use of seclusion and developing a risk assessment.